-COMT gene (Catechol-O-Methyltransferase) codes for the essential COMT enzyme involved in the inactivation of catecholamines such as dopamine, norepinephrine and catecholestrogens.
-COMT helps the body get rid of excess Dopamine, Epinephrine, Norepinephrine and Estrogens.
+COMT gene (Catechol-O-Methyltransferase) codes for the essential COMT enzyme involved in the inactivation of catecholamines such as dopamine and catecholestrogens.
+COMT helps the body get rid of excess Dopamine and other neurotransmitters as well as excess estrogens.
 A homozygous mutation of the V158M allele is associated with a 40% reduction in COMT gene activity.

 1-3 Scientific research has demonstrated that a common mutation in the COMT gene locus results in the conversion of the amino acid valine to methionine at position 158 and causes a dramatic reduction in the enzyme’s ability to metabolize these neurotransmitters and catecholestrogens.
 1,4 The enzyme is notably active in the prefrontal cortex which is the area of the brain that gives rise to what we perceive as our personality, emotions, behavior inhibition, abstract thinking, and short-term memory.
 5 Val (G) allele carriers have higher enzyme activity resulting in greater stress resiliency and lower dopamine levels.
 Met (A) allele carriers have lower enzyme activity resulting in reduced stress resiliency and higher dopamine levels.
 Heterozygous Val/Met allele carriers exhibit an intermediate enzyme activity.

-Dopamine and epinephrine help to create alertness and attention and people with COMT gene mutations tend to get more irritable.
+Dopamine helps to create alertness and attention and people with COMT gene mutations tend to get more irritable.
 Individuals with a COMT gene mutation are generally volatile susceptible to depression, anxiety, mood disorders and toxicity symptoms.
 Addiction is common with individuals carrying this mutation, medical experts recommend early and often discussions around drugs, alcohol and other addictive substances or behaviors.

 Methylation supports the brain and nervous system through neurotransmitter synthesis and degradation, which is vital for improving stress resilience and stabilizing mood.
-If you have a COMT gene mutation, your recovery from stressful events might be harder than for someone without this mutation or without impaired methylation because you don’t metabolize stress neurotransmitters, such dopamine, epinephrine, and norepinephrine as rapidly.
+If you have a COMT gene mutation, your recovery from stressful events might be harder than for someone without this mutation or without impaired methylation because you don’t metabolize stress neurotransmitters, such dopamine and ohter neurotrsnmitters as rapidly.